zhentaoshi/Econ5150/README.md

 As a sequel to ECON5120, this course will cover advanced topics in applied econometrics.

-* Review of linear regression
+* Review of linear regressions
 * Causal inference
 * Maximum likelihood
 * Limited dependent variables